ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

    c) URLs / Links / Contact Info for the meeting.
 Open Robotics uses Google
       Hangouts, but you can use whatever technology you would like.

-   When you schedule your meeting, create an event on the ROS Calendar and invite the google group so that anyone interested can sign up for automatic invitiations.
+   When you schedule your meeting, create an event on the ROS Calendar and invite the Google group so that anyone interested can sign up for automatic invitations.

 #.
 Have your meetings!
 Regularly!